ryukiri/messaging-client/challenge7/README/README.md

 **B. Hosting**

 1. Any data from for your app must be stored in the browser's localStorage.
 2. Your page should be hosted on Github Pages. **Important**: To automatically deploy your app to Github Pages, run `npm run deploy`.
+You must also update the `homepage` property inside of the `package.json` file to be `challenges-{your github user name}` instead of `challenges-jasonnutter`.

 **C. Pages**